dat-ecosystem-archive/docs/docs/terms.md

 In Dat, peers only connect if they both have the same Dat link.

-### Peer

-Another user or server who has downloaded the data (or parts of it) and is uploading it to others in the Dat Swarm.

 ### Swarm or Network

 A group of peers that want or have downloaded data for a Dat archive and are connected to each other over the Distributed Web.

-### Owner
+### Writer

-User who owns a Dat archive.
+User who can write to a Dat archive.
 This user has the secret key on local machine allowing them to write data.
+Currently, dats are single-writer.

 ### Collaborator

 User who are granted read access to a Dat archive by the owner.
 A collaborator can access a Dat archive if the owner or another collaborator sends the the Dat link.

-In the future, owners will be able to grant collaborators write access to the Dat archive, allowing them to modify and create files in the archive.
+In the future, users will be able to grant collaborators write access to the Dat archive, allowing them to modify and create files in the archive.

 ### Secure Register